 Cancer: Sweet cherries contain beta carotene, vitamin C, anthocyanins and quercetin—these nutrients can work synergistically to help fight cancer.
 Anthocyanin cyanidin might help stop genetic mutations that can cause cancer and prevent cancer cells from growing out of control.
 As cherries ripen, they produce more antioxidants so the darker its hue the better.

 Colon Health: Cherries contain quercetin, which is a flavonoid that has anti-carcinogenic properties.
-They might help to heal damaging lesions which might cause tumors in the colon.
+They might help to heal damaged lesions which might cause tumors in the colon.

-Diabetes: Sweet cherries are lower in glycemic than other fruits which make them a good choice of fruit snack for people with diabetes or blood sugar level issues.
+Diabetes: Sweet cherries are lower in glycemic, compared to other fruits, which make them a good choice of fruit snack for people with diabetes or blood sugar level issues.